fuzzco/fuzznuxt/README.md

 ## Installation

-1. Make sure you have [degit](https://github.com/Rich-Harris/degit#installation) and [prettier](https://prettier.io/docs/en/install.html) installed.
-Also make sure you have the Atom command installed (see "Another way to open a file..." [here](https://flight-manual.atom.io/getting-started/sections/atom-basics/#opening-a-file)).
 1. `npx fuzznuxt your-project-name` - this will create a new directory called `your-project-name` in your current location and set up the boilerplate there.
 1. Copy `.env.example` as `.env` and add the appropriate Prismic API URL.
 1. `npm run dev`